joemarlo/ATUS-matching/README.md

     - Financial crisis occurred over many months.
 Does it make more sense to compare 2007 to 2009?
     - Look at dates that participants were surveyed
 - Do we need full matching?
 Or just matching for all of 2007 or all of 2009
-- Should we test IPTW matching?
+- Should we also try IPTW matching?